SCHOOL HANDBOOK

 Nutcracker: $125.00 due October 15th

 Crystal River Youth Ballet Co. is our pre-pro/collegiate preparatory option for ages 11+.
-It is a yearlong commitment with an annual fee of $355.
-Other Performance Fees will be waived once accepted into the company.
-By audition only.
+It is a yearlong commitment with an annual fee of $425.
+By invitation only.
 Ask the director for more information.

 5. Attendance/Tardiness: Attendance will be taken at each class.
 Good attendance is imperative as absences and tardiness can hold back the entire class.
 The studio cannot jeopardize its responsibilities to the rest of the class for one student.
 Please make every effort to have your child at every class.
-If you will be missing class for any reason, you must inform the teacher in advance if possible and makeup the class as soon as possible.
-If a dancer arrives 15 minutes late or more, they might not be allowed to par-ticipate however should come anyway and observe the class in case new choreography is given.
-A proper warm-up is essential or dancers run the risk of injury.
+If you will be missing class for any reason, you must inform the teacher in advance by reporting in your portal account and makeup the class as soon as possible.
+If a dancer arrives 15 minutes late or more, they might not be allowed to participate, however, they should come anyway and observe the class in case new choreography is given.
+A proper warm-up is essential, or dancers run the risk of injury.

 6. Making-up missed classes: Making-up classes is available only in cases if sickness, injury or family emergency; not for birthday parties, vacations, ski days, etc...
-Classes must be made-up within 30 days of the date of the absence.
-You should make-up a missed class by attending another class of the same or a lower level.
+Classes must be made up within 30 days of the date of the absence.
+You should make up a missed class by attending another class of the same or a lower level.
 Please discuss these options with the instructor.
-Students must maintain the minimum requirements of their level, or they may demoted.
+Students must maintain the minimum requirements of their level, or they can be demoted a level.

 9. Holidays: Holidays / days off are listed above.
 Classes are held on all other holidays unless otherwise noted.

-10. Snow or bad Weather: The studio will not necessarily close for snow days, regardless if area schools are closed as many times roads are clear and safe by 3:30pm.
+10. Snow or bad Weather: The studio will not necessarily close for snow days, regardless if area schools are closed as many times roads are clear and safe by class time.
+Ms. Jeni lives in town and will be there regardless.
 If in doubt, contact Ms. Jeni 970-987-4880, msjeni@crystalriverballet.com

-11. Cancellation: When conditions beyond our control necessitate, We reserve the right to cancel class while mak-ing every effort to notify the students involved.
+11. Cancellation: When conditions beyond our control are necessary, we reserve the right to cancel class while making every effort to notify the students involved.
 A make-up class may or may not be scheduled depending on the given circumstance.

-12. Parent Observation: Observing classes at any time is only available through the outside windows as long as it does not disrupt the students.
-You may wait in the lobby outside of the studio during class as long as you do not dis-turb the class.
-If you have visiting relatives who would like to observe, please call the instructor ahead of time to make arrangements.
+12. Parent Observation: Observing classes at any time is only available through the outside south facing windows in the garden as long as it does not disrupt the students.
+You may wait in the lobby outside of the studio during class as long as you do not disturb the class.
+If you have visiting relatives who would like to observe, please email the school ahead of time to make arrangements.

-13. Performances: We have two major performances each year; The Nutcracker on the third weekend in December and a Spring show the first weekend of June.
-Students must be enrolled no later than October 1st to participate.
-Participation is not mandatory, however it is part of our teaching curriculum as dance is a performance art form.
-We assume each student is participating in our productions and performance fees are automatically applied to accounts and run with tuition payments until/unless you tell us that your dancer is not able to participate.
+13. Performances: We have two major performances each year; The Nutcracker on the third weekend in December and a Spring Production the last weekend in May or first weekend in June.
+Students must be enrolled no later than three months ahead to participate.
+Participation is not mandatory; however, it is part of our teaching curriculum as dance is a performance art form.
+We assume each student is participating in our productions and performance fees are automatically applied to accounts and run with tuition payments until/unless you tell us in advance that your dancer is not able to participate.

 15. DRESS CODE: Required at each class as follows: May be purchased at our Nimbly Store.
-All require Tights-pink Ballet slipper-leather, pink or skin tone, full-sole.
+All require Tights-pink/nude Ballet slipper-leather, pink/nude, full-sole.
 Leotard colors per level are as follows:

-Light colored t-shirt, dark tights or loose-fitting pants/shorts.
-Ballet slippers-leather or canvas, black, white or skin tone, with full sole.
+BOYS: Light colored t-shirt, dark tights or loose-fitting pants/shorts.
+Ballet slippers-leather or canvas, black, white or nude, with full sole.

 ALL MUST LONG HAIR-MUST BE SECURED OFF THE FACE IN A BUN OR SIMILIAR FASHION.
 No exceptions.